 Like celery, it has a crunchy texture that makes a wonderful snack when eaten raw.

 You have probably noticed countless versions of this simple fennel salad.

-It really is hard to beat the classic combination of fennel and citrus fruit.
-Sweet tangy oranges and crunchy fennel provide an burst of color, flavor, and texture.
+It is hard to beat the classic combination of fennel and citrus fruit.
+Sweet, tangy oranges and crunchy fennel provide a burst of color, flavor, and texture.

 When thinly sliced and paired with segmented orange slices and pomegranate seeds, the texture of fennel creates a fresh-tasting salad your family and friends will love!

 Truly a great recipe for anyone who thinks they do not like this aromatic perennial with a mild licorice taste.

 Let me show you have to make the best fennel and orange salad!

 This recipe comes together in no time, but first, the fennel and the oranges need to be sliced and the nuts toasted.

 As with all fresh produce, we will properly rinse this vegetable under cold running water.

 Next, cut off the stalks from the bulb and trim the root end.
 Remove the outer layers if they appear blemished.
 Another option is using a vegetable peeler.

 Place the bulb upright and slice it in half.

 Remove the inner core using a paring knife.